Why Healthcare Sharing Make Sense for Singles

 It's vital to keep in mind that healthcare sharing is not the same as insurance.
 Instead of paying a monthly premium, your monthly share will be donated to a fellow health sharing member in need.
 Then, when it's your turn, you can ask members to split the expense of your medical care.
 All of your medical expenses are divided among community members, and it's a liberating way to take care of your health while also helping others.

 So, let’s take a closer look at some of the reasons why healthcare sharing makes sense for singles.

 If you become anxious every time open enrollment rolls around, or if you aren't eligible for an ACA tax credit, you may find yourself torn between paying expensive monthly premiums or going without coverage altogether.
 This is where healthcare sharing enters the picture.

-Faith-based healthcare sharing or medical cost sharing is common.
-Christian healthcare ministries, health care sharing ministries, and Christian care ministries are all terms used to describe non-profit organizations that organize them.
-Members send in shares on a monthly basis, which are allocated to or on behalf of other members with medical expenditures (as per program standards).
+Christian health sharing ministries, faith-based healthcare sharing, medical cost-sharing and Christian care ministries are all terms used to describe non-profit health sharing organizations.
+Members send in shares on a monthly basis, which are allocated to or on behalf of other members with medical needs (as per program standards).